tomdalling/tomdalling.com/README.md

 ## TODO

- - [ ] replace all URL strings/pathnames with real URL objects
  - [ ] check that URLs are being rendered correctly into every page
- - [ ] check if canonical urls should have hostname, or just path
- - [ ] category index canonical urls are wrong
  - [ ] Upgrade mathjax
  - [ ] Found mistake in old website: `B &times; A` (https://www.tomdalling.com/blog/modern-opengl/03-matrices-depth-buffering-animation/)